addrummond/imask/README.markdown

 retrieved via the pop server the last time it was run.)
 In the case of GMail's POP client, this appears to work.

+Imask stores everything in memory, and does not write anything to disk.

 Why you might want this
 =======================
 GMail can automatically poll a POP server for mail, but not an IMAP